 Flowcharts may not be what one thinks of as a good time, but there’s no denying that they’re incredibly useful.
 In fact, we’ve previously outlined creative ways to use flowcharts to streamline your life and work, in case you need ideas.

-While there are great flowchart makers for Windows and other platforms, sometimes an online, web-based solution is best.
+While there are great flowchart makers for Windows and other platforms, you can even create flowcharts in Excel, sometimes an online, web-based solution is best.
 That’s because these don’t need a specific hardware configuration or operating system to work—all you need is a web browser.

 Here are some of the best online flowchart makers that you can use for free or at an affordable price.